-This area at the foot of Alcedo volcano was thrust upward from beneath the sea by volcanic activity in 1954, and much coral, rounded stones, and other skeletons of marine formations can be seen on land.
+Urbina Bay is located on the southeast side of Alcedo volcano on Isabela Island.
+This area was thrust upward from beneath the sea by volcanic activity in 1954, and much coral, rounded stones, and other skeletons and marine formations can be seen on this site.